Today’s Word Of Encouragement From Wayne:

 “Father, I desire that they also, whom You have given Me, be with Me where I am, so that they may see My glory which You have given Me, for You loved Me before the foundation of the world”

 On the eve of His crucifixion, towards the close of His great priestly prayer to His Abba Father, Jesus expressed His Own “desire,” that all that the Father had given Him, which includes us, would “be with Me where I am.”

-When you and I minister unto the Lord, we are being with Him where He is, with Jesus our High Priest in the presence of our Abba Father by the Holy Spirit temple within us.
+When you and I minister unto the Lord, we are being with Him where He is, with Jesus our High Priest, in the presence of our Abba Father, through the Holy Spirit temple within us.

-So, I hope you can clearly see how we, of our own free will response and understanding, are actually answering Jesus’ prayer, as far as our own lives are concerned when, as priests to our God, we are continually entering His presence and saying “Yes, Lord we have come to be with You.”
+So, I hope you can clearly see how we, of our own free will response and understanding, are actually answering Jesus’ prayer, as far as our own lives are concerned when, as priests to our God, we are continually entering His presence and saying “Yes, Lord we have come to be with You where You are.”

-Besides, our own requests are best expressed when in the acknowledged light of His presence, ministering to our Lord, in His favor, before His throne of grace.
+Besides, our own requests are best expressed when we are in the acknowledged light of His presence, ministering to our Lord, in His favor, before His throne of grace.

 “Be with Me where I am.”
 This is our “with Me” reward spoken of when Jesus said “Behold, I am coming quickly and My reward is with Me” (Revelation 22:12).